larkintuckerllc/techskills-introtowebpack/lessons/techskills-introtowebpack-1-a_big_word_transilation.md

        - webpack Configuration
        - Editor
          - source-map/webpack.config.js
-  - [_Question_:]
-    - Wait, this pattern looks familiar?
-      - Yes, notice that this file is also a module (Node.js).
+    - Observation, notice that this file is also a module (Node.js).
    - [_Cue_:]
       - Execute webpack
        - Working directory